kwkou/815/articles/xplat-cli.md

     help:      hdinsight      Commands to manage your HDInsight accounts
     help:      mobile         Commands to manage your Mobile Services
     help:      network        Commands to manage your Networks
-    help:      sb             Commands to manage your Service Bus configuration
+    help:      sb             Commands to manage your 服务总线 configuration
     help:      service        Commands to manage your Cloud Services
     help:      site           Commands to manage your Web Sites
     help:      sql            Commands to manage your SQL Server accounts